isomerpages/gb-assist/pages/solutionrepo/solution56.md

 N.A. for non-SMEs

 #### Things to Note
+Mandatory Specification:
+-	Minimum wattage: 2,200W

-Additional criteria:
+Additional Criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+-	Min 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+-	The purchase of pre-owned/used equipment is not supportable

 #### Contact Information
 N.A.